arcestia/blacklists/why.md

 **How to Use**

 - On desktop and laptop computers, easily use it with the uBlock Origin browser extension.
-Import it as a custom blacklist for instant website unblocking.
+Import it as a custom blacklist for instant website unblocking
-- On iPhones, it works well with AdGuard Pro for iOS as a custom list.
+- On iPhones, it works well with AdGuard Pro for iOS as a custom list
-- My setup involves a series of layers for robust protection.
+- My setup involves a series of layers for robust protection (uBlock Origin browser extension, PiHole, AdGuard Home as PiHole upstream, Squid proxy)

 **Efficient Retrieval**